rackerlabs/design-system/_docs/style/text-conventions/alert-messages.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

 Use complete sentences, when possible.
-Include articles (a, an, the) to make the sentence complete.
+Include articles (*a*, *an*, *the*) to make the sentence complete.
 If possible, use active voice.

 {% endcolumn %}